 Extremist propaganda––including violent propaganda––is still readily accessible on YouTube.
-Out of the 710 videos manually reviewed and analyzed by CEP, 53 videos (more than 7.4%) contained extremist content.
-Out of those videos, 25 included content that was explicitly violent or gory.
-However, official ISIS propaganda is fairly difficult to find.
-Only 4 videos found were official ISIS propaganda releases, while 18––over four times as many––were official propaganda releases from non-ISIS extremist groups, and the remaining 31 videos were unofficial propaganda videos.
+Out of the 649 videos manually reviewed and analyzed by CEP, 36 videos (more than 5.5%) contained extremist content.
+Out of those videos, 18 included content that was explicitly violent or gory.
+However, official ISIS propaganda appeared comparatively less often.
+Only 1 video found was an official ISIS propaganda release, while 11 were official propaganda releases from non-ISIS extremist groups, and the remaining 24 videos were unofficial propaganda videos.
 These numbers suggest that although YouTube may have improved its takedown practices, especially for ISIS videos, terrorist networks and their supporters still employ the platform to spread official propaganda videos and violent content.

-YouTube’s efforts to combat terrorist content on its platform appear to be primarily targeted at ISIS, but the company does not seem to have made the same efforts to target non-ISIS terrorist and extremist content.
-CEP found nearly four times more official non-ISIS extremist content than official ISIS content, but found only one counter-narrative video targeted at a non-ISIS extremist group.
+YouTube’s efforts to combat terrorist content on its platform appear to be primarily targeted at ISIS.
+Nonetheless, not only has the company insufficiently addressed the presence of ISIS material, it has also failed to make similar efforts targeting non-ISIS terrorist and extremist content.
+CEP found four times more official non-ISIS extremist content than official ISIS content, but found no counter-narrative videos targeted at a non-ISIS extremist group.
 CEP encourages YouTube to focus on ensuring a more consistent and encompassing application of counter-narrative messaging, as well as the removal of all extremist and terrorist material from its platforms, in line with YouTube’s own public statements and company policy.

 Extremist propaganda––including violent propaganda––is still readily accessible on YouTube.
 Meanwhile, Google’s efforts to promote counter-narrative content appear to be inconsistent and insufficient.